Ichneumonidae: Etymology and history

 Insects in the family Ichneumonidae are commonly called ichneumon wasps, or ichneumonids.
 However, the term ichneumon wasps can refer specifically to the genus Ichneumon within the Ichneumonidae and thus can cause confusion.
 A group of ichneumonid specialists have proposed Darwin wasps as a better vernacular name for the family.
 Less exact terms are ichneumon flies (they are not closely related to true flies) and scorpion wasps due to the extreme lengthening and curving of the abdomen (scorpions are arachnids, not insects).

 The name is derived from Latin 'ichneumon', from Ancient Greek ἰχνεύμων (ikhneúmōn, "tracker"), from ἴχνος (íkhnos, "track, footstep").
 The name first appeared in Aristotle's "History of Animals", c.
 343 BC.
-Aristotle noted that the ichneumon preys upon spiders, is a wasp smaller than ordinary wasps, and carries its prey to a hole which they lay their larvae inside, and that they seal the hole with mud.
-Aristotle's writing, however, more accurately describes the mud daubers than the true ichneumon wasps, which do not construct mud nests and do not sting.
+Aristotle noted that the ichneumon is a wasp smaller than ordinary wasps, preys upon spiders, carries its prey to a hole in which it lays its larvae, and seals the hole with mud.
+Aristotle's writing, however, more accurately describes the mud daubers than the true ichneumon wasps, which do not construct mud nests.